Prediction of Petroleum Fraction Properties

 The estimation method that VMGSim uses to calculate the Aniline Point is based on Linden’s method .
 This relation is a mathematical representation of an earlier graphical method and uses a blending index that is calculated from a relation developed by Chevron Research .

 Smoke Point is a characteristic of aviation turbine fuels and kerosenes and indicates the tendency of a fuel to burn with a smoky flame.
-High amounts of aromatics in a fuel causes a smoky characteristic for the flame and energy loss due to thermal radiation .
+High amounts of aromatics in a fuel cause a smoky characteristic for the flame and energy loss due to thermal radiation .
 The Smoke Point is a maximum flame height at which a fuel can be burned in a standard wick-fed lamp without smoking.
-It is expressed in length units (millimeters) and a high Smoke Point indicates a fuel with low smoke-producing tendency.
+It is expressed in length units (millimetres) and a high Smoke Point indicates a fuel with low smoke-producing tendency.

 The Smoke Point can be estimated from the Aniline Point and specific gravity.
 Jenkins and Walsh proposed an estimation method to calculate the Smoke Point based on the ASTM D 1322 method, this is the method used by VMGSim.
-This method is expected to perform better than other methods based on the Paraffin, Naphthene and Aromatic content, because the Smoke Point is very much related to the aromatic content of the fuel which is expressed in terms of Aniline Point in the Jenkins and Walsh method.
+This method is expected to perform better than other methods based on the Paraffin, Naphthene and Aromatic content because the Smoke Point is very much related to the aromatic content of the fuel which is expressed in terms of Aniline Point in the Jenkins and Walsh method.
 In addition, the specific gravity, which is an indication of molecular type, is also used in the equation.

 Octane Numbers are important characteristics of spark engine fuels such as gasoline and jet fuel or fractions that are used to produce these fuels (i.e., naphthas) and they represent antiknock characteristics of a fuel .
-Isooctane (2,2,4-trimethylpentane) has octane number of 100 and n-heptane has octane number of 0 on both scales of the Octane Numbers.
+Isooctane (2,2,4-trimethylpentane) has an octane number of 100 and n-heptane has octane number of 0 on both scales of the Octane Numbers.
 There are two types of Octane Numbers: research octane number (RON) measured under city conditions and motor octane number (MON) measured under road conditions.

 VMGSim has developed in-house methods for the calculation of Octane Numbers.
 The following figures show VMGSim’s calculated values compared to experimental data for some fuel mixtures.